remy/remysharp.com/public/blog/a-clean-exit.md

 ## Exit codes

 When a process runs (in a unix-based system…I'm unsure how much applies to Windows), it will exit with a code.
-There's only a handful of standardised [exit codes](http://tldp.org/LDP/abs/html/exitcodes.html), but there's only a few _standard_ codes, and probably of most interest are:
+There's only a handful of standardised [exit codes](http://tldp.org/LDP/abs/html/exitcodes.html), but the ones of most interest are:

 - **`exit 0`** → success
 - **`exit 1`** → failure